lyfofvipin/lyfofvipin.github.io/_posts/jenkins/2024-05-05-jenkins_configuration_as_code.md

 Jenkins Configurations As Code as the name says It's a configuration of the entire Jenkins Server in form of code ( yaml ).
 A Jenkins Server have lots of configuration like Jobs, Agent, Credentials, Script Approvals, Global Variables, Plugin Configurations, User, Role Management and Shared Library.

-The JCasC plugin searches for `CASC_JENKINS_CONFIG` in the system environment variable.
-* You can pass the JCASC file PATH with this variable here file Name can be anything you want.
-Example: `CASC_JENKINS_CONFIG="/home/vipikuma/casc.yaml"`.
-Or
-* You can pass the URL of the YAML file in this variable.
-Example: `CASC_JENKINS_CONFIG="https://raw.githubusercontent.com/lyfofvipin/jenkins_tutorials/master/jcasc.yaml"`

 ## If You Have A Jenkins Server Running